dsc-courses/dsc40a-2024-fa/faqs.md

 ### What is the difference between Sequences and Permutations?

 Permutations are a specific form of Sequences in which we sample without replacement.
-For both sequences an permutations order matters (as opposed to sets and combinations).
+For both sequences and permutations order matters (as opposed to sets and combinations).
 The main difference lies in the repetition of elements.
-In sequences, elements can be repeated, while in permutations, each element can only be used once.
+In sequences, elements can be repeated (or not), while in permutations, each element can only be used once.

 Example: